uerbzr/course-devops-artifacts/README.md

 **Once created you should select your feed fromt he dropdown and click Connect to Feed.**

-- now click on Nuget.exe and you should see the path to your feed in the XML under the Project Setup section.
+- now click on Nuget.exe and you should see the URL to your feed in the XML under the Project Setup section.
+Make a note of this!

 ### Service Connection